alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-13-ruling-on-al-uns-salah.md

 ---
+group19: true
+hijri: Dhul-Qa'dah 22, 1441
+lang: en
 layout: post
-title: "Ruling on Al-Uns Salah"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.16128, Question 1"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.16128, Question 1
-hijri: "Dhul-Qa'dah 22, 1441"
-lang: en
+summary: Al-Uns Salah is one of the innovated Salah.
+It is an impermissible Bid'ah because acts of worship are based on divine texts.
-tags: [alifta]
+tags:
-category: [bidah, funerals]
+- alifta
+title: Ruling on Al-Uns Salah
 translation: false
-summary: "Al-Uns Salah is one of the innovated Salah.
-It is an impermissible Bid'ah because acts of worship are based on divine texts."
-group19: true
 ---

 ### Question: